See all chapters of A Guide to Solvency II.

 PRA Approach to Third Country Branches

-On 28 March 2018, the PRA published a Supervisory Statement setting out its approach to branch authorisation and supervision.123 This was published in the run-up to the UK’s withdrawal from the EU, with the PRA contemplating the implications of the exit for EU (re)insurers who had previously operated on a freedom of establishment basis.
+On 28 March 2018, the PRA published the PRA SS2/18 setting out its approach to branch authorisation and supervision.209 This was published in the run-up to the UK’s withdrawal from the EU, with the PRA contemplating the implications of the exit for EU (re)insurers who had previously operated on a freedom of establishment basis.
+PRA SS2/18 was subsequently replaced by a new PRA policy statement (PS) published in May 2024, which consolidates and clarifies the PRA’s approach to authorising and supervising third country branches.210

-The PRA states that, when considering applications from a (re)insurer for authorisation as a third country branch, it will consider regulatory equivalence and its ability to supervise the insuring entity.124 The PRA must be satisfied that the below factors are cumulatively met:125
+The PRA states that, when considering applications from a (re)insurer for authorisation as a third country branch, it will consider regulatory equivalence and its ability to supervise the insuring entity.211 The PRA must be satisfied that the below factors are cumulatively met:212

-- The (re)insurer is capable of being supervised effectively by the home supervisor.
+- The capability of the (re)insurer to be effectively supervised by the home supervisor.

-- There is sufficient supervisory cooperation with the home supervisor.
+- Sufficient supervisory cooperation between the PRA and the home supervisor.

-- UK policyholders of the (re)insurer will be given the appropriate priority in an insolvency.
+- UK insurance policyholders of the (re)insurer will be given the appropriate priority in an insolvency and there is no discrimination against policyholders whose business is written in the UK in the event of a winding up.

-The PRA emphasises that the overall “supervisability” of a (re)insurer operating through a branch, and the extent and quality of cooperation with the home supervisor, are key tenets in its assessment.
-“Supervisability” is a holistic assessment, which will consider the governance arrangements of a branch and third country (re)insurer as a whole.
+The Statement of Policy goes on to explain in detail each of the factors listed above.
+The PRA emphasises that the overall “supervisability” of a (re)insurer operating through a branch, and the extent and quality of cooperation with the home supervisor, are key tenets in its assessment.213 “Supervisability” is a holistic assessment, which will consider the governance arrangements of a branch and third country (re)insurer as a whole.

-The PRA expects third country branches to have under £500 million in insurance liabilities covered by the FSCS.
-Although this is not a hard threshold, the PRA is likely to require a third country (re)insurer to authorise a subsidiary when such a limit has been surpassed.
-As a consequence, many larger branches are expected to end up subsidiarising, if they have not done so already.
+The PRA expects third country branches to have under £500 million in insurance liabilities covered by the FSCS.214 Although this is not a hard threshold, the PRA is likely to require a third country (re)insurer to authorise a subsidiary when such a limit has been surpassed.215 As a consequence, many larger branches are expected to end up subsidiarising, if they have not done so already.

-However, the PRA will consider the branch’s medium-term strategy, business plan and forecast in assessing the FSCS-protected liabilities threshold and then make an informed judgment of whether such liabilities are likely to fall above or below the limit.
-Whether the third country (re)insurer operates as a branch or subsidiary does not have a consequent impact on the potential cost to the FSCS of a default, as eligible policyholders of authorised insurance entities in the UK fall within the ambit of the FSCS.
+However, the PRA will consider the branch’s medium-term strategy, business plan and forecast in assessing the FSCS-protected liabilities threshold and then make an informed judgement of whether such liabilities are likely to fall above or below the limit.216 Whether the third country (re)insurer operates as a branch or subsidiary does not have a consequent impact on the potential cost to the FSCS of a default, as eligible policyholders of authorised insurance entities in the UK fall within the ambit of the FSCS.217

-The PRA therefore considers that the level of FSCS-protected liabilities is a strong indicator of the impact of a branch’s failure on both policyholders and FSCS levy payers.127
+The PRA therefore considers that the level of FSCS-protected liabilities is a strong indicator of the impact of a branch’s failure on both policyholders and FSCS levy payers.218

 The PRA applies most of its third country branches rules to pure reinsurance branches, noting that (as stated above) pure reinsurance branches are exempt from some requirements in the UK.

-In 2023, the PRA published a number of consultation papers on significant reforms for third country branches in the UK.
-These consultation papers form part of the UK’s “Edinburgh Reforms” announced in December 2022.
+In 2023, the PRA published a number of PRA CPs on significant reforms for third country branches in the UK.
+These PRA CPs form part of the UK’s “Edinburgh Reforms” announced in December 2022.

 June 2023 Consultation Paper

-Most significantly, the PRA has proposed to remove the need to calculate and report third country branch capital requirements.128
+Most significantly, the PRA proposed to remove the need to calculate and report third country branch capital requirements.219

-This includes proposals that non-UK (re)insurers no longer be required to account for a branch SCR and a branch MCR.
-Further, the PRA is proposing to abolish the SCR localisation requirement for third country branches — that is, the requirement to hold assets in the UK to cover the branch SCR, and the requirement to establish and report branch risk margins on balance sheets.
+This included proposals that non-UK (re)insurers no longer be required to account for a branch SCR and a branch MCR.
+Further, the PRA proposed to abolish the SCR localisation requirement for third country branches — that is, the requirement to hold assets in the UK to cover the branch SCR, and the requirement to establish and report branch risk margins on balance sheets.

 October 2023 Consultation Paper

-In a further consultation paper,129 the PRA sets out its proposals to consolidate and formalise existing PRA policies.
-The three main proposals are as follows:
+In a further PRA CP,220 the PRA set out its proposals to consolidate and formalise existing PRA policies.
+The three main proposals were as follows:

-- Introduction of a new statement of policy (SoP) that would replace SS2/18 on branch authorisation and international (re)insurer supervision.
-Though this would retain the PRA’s current approach in most respects, the SoP will expand and clarify the PRA’s approach in areas that could benefit from further information.
+- Introduction of a new Statement of Policy that would replace PRA SS2/18 on branch authorisation and international (re)insurer supervision.

-- Amendment of SS44/15 on third country insurance and pure reinsurance branches.
-The PRA proposes to make amendments to existing texts, updating the information it publishes on its expectations relating to notifications, Own Risk and Solvency Assessment reporting, systems of governance, Senior Management Functions and outsourcing/operational risk.
+- Amendment of the PRA SS44/15 on third country insurance and pure reinsurance branches.
+The PRA proposed to make amendments to existing texts, updating the information it publishes on its expectations relating to notifications, ORSA reporting, systems of governance, Senior Management Functions and outsourcing/operational risk.

-4. Impact of Brexit on EU/EEA (Re)insurers Operating in the UK
+4. Impact of Brexit on EEA (Re)insurers Operating in the UK

 Contingency Arrangements Implemented by the UK Government